SDPB Arts

 There are no rules in art.

-(gentle music) It's really because of my grandmother on my mom's side, she was the one who gave me these crayons and she's encouraging me to tell a story.
+She was the one who gave me these, crayons, and she's encouraging me to tell a story.

-So then later on in life, when I would go to grade school and have that opportunity to draw, they weren't often, but they would happen, I would kind of be a little bit more aware of what I was doing and saying, "Hey, I have fun doing this."
+So then later on in life, when I would go to grade school and have that opportunity to draw, they weren't often, but they would happen.

 So that's definitely one of those early moments.

-I remember doing a drawing one time and not thinking too much about it, to the point where I was gonna throw it into the trash.
+I remember drawing, doing a drawing one time and not thinking too much about it, to the point where I was going to throw it into the trash.

 So there's all these different little milestones that occurred.